-Guidance

-Material

-2335(2)
+Guidance Material 2335(2)

 Display Crew Training & Authorization

-41. Parachuting14.
-When participating at an approved display, MOD approved sport parachute display teams ► will ◀ be deemed to be on duty.
-Teams ► will ◀ be in possession of a valid Parachuting Permission and Exemption Certificate issued by the CAA, and the parachute display ► must ◀ be conducted in accordance with Aviation Duty Holders or AM(MF) Orders.
-Team Leaders ► will ◀ be responsible for the parachuting and flying operations carried out by that Display Team, the provision of a qualified Drop Zone Controller, and ensuring adequate liaison and co-ordination with the FDD or EO.
-Additional regulations for Parachute Demonstrations at Flying Displays are contained in RA2335(3).
+44. Parachuting16.
+When participating at an approved display, MOD approved sport parachute display teams will be deemed to be on duty.
+Teams will be in possession of a valid Parachuting Permission and Exemption Certificate issued by the CAA, and the parachute display must be conducted in accordance with Aviation Duty Holders or AM(MF) Orders.
+Team Leaders will be responsible for the parachuting and flying operations carried out by that Display Team, the provision of a qualified Drop Zone Controller, and ensuring adequate liaison and co-ordination with the FDD or EO.
+Additional regulations for Parachute Demonstrations at Flying Displays are contained in RA 2335(3).

-42. Civilian Participants.
+45. Civilian Participants.
 Pilots flying civilian registered aircraft must hold a valid CAA DA or CAA Letter of Exemption as evidence of their competence to display.

-43. Commercial Aircraft ► Displays Over MOD Areas. ◀ Commercial aircraft pilots flying non-aerobatic displays in commercial passenger or transport aircraft will not normally hold a DA.
+46. Commercial Aircraft Displays Over MOD Areas.
+Commercial aircraft pilots flying non-aerobatic displays in commercial passenger or transport aircraft will not normally hold a DA.
 Additionally, the CAA will not issue a DA Exemption to cover displays held over MOD property.
-In this case the FDD, allowing at least one week's notice, will seek the advice of the CAA, Head of Flight Operations and Inspections General Aviation. ► After consultation with the CAA, ◀ the FDD may then, at his discretion, authorize the pilot of a commercial aircraft to display without a DA or DA Exemption.
+In this case the FDD, allowing at least one week's notice, will seek the advice of the CAA, Head of Flight Operations and ►General Aviation Operations Manager◀.
+After consultation with the CAA, the FDD may then, at his discretion, ►approve◀ the pilot of a commercial aircraft to display ►at the event◀ without a DA or DA Exemption.

-Regulation

-2335(3)
+Regulation 2335(3)

 Flying Display Separation Distances, Minima and Restrictions

-2335(3) Authorized minimum vertical and horizontal separation distances, and other applicable minima and restrictions shall be complied with at all times during a display.
+2335(3) Authorized minimum vertical and ►lateral◀ separation distances, and other applicable minima and restrictions shall be complied with at all times during a display.